-- (1) The Agents' fee is 5.75% of the Subscription Price of each Class A Unit sold and 2.25% of the Subscription Price for each Class F Unit sold.
-The Agents' fee calculated assumes all Units sold are Class A Units. - (2) The expenses of this Offering are estimated by the General Partner to be \$235,000 in the case of the minimum Offering of Units and \$750,000 in the case of the maximum Offering of Units.
-The Partnership's share of such expenses will be \$125,000 in the case of a minimum Offering of 200,000 Units because the Partnership will only pay for any Offering expenses in an amount up to (i) 2.5% of Gross Proceeds for an aggregate Offering up to \$15,000,000; (ii) 2.0% for an aggregate Offering between \$15,000,001-\$30,000,000; and (iii) 1.5% for an aggregate Offering in excess of \$30,000,000.
+(2) The expenses of this Offering are estimated by the General Partner to be \$250,000 in the case of the minimum Offering of Units and \$575,000 in the case of the maximum Offering of Units.
+The Partnership's share of such expenses will be \$125,000 in the case of a minimum Offering of 200,000 Units because the Partnership will only pay for any Offering expenses in an amount up to (i) 2.5% of Gross Proceeds for Gross Proceeds up to \$15,000,000; and (ii) 2.0% of Gross Proceeds for Gross Proceeds between \$15,000,001-\$25,000,000.
 Any amount in excess of such cap will be borne by the Manager.
 The Partnership's liability in respect of the Offering expenses, together with the Agents' fee will be paid by the Partnership from the proceeds of the Loan Facility and are not deductible in computing income by the Partnership pursuant to the Tax Act for the fiscal period ended December 31, 2023.
-See "Fees and Expenses Initial Fees and Expenses" and "Fees and Expenses" and "Fees and Expenses". - (3) The Partnership's ongoing fees and expenses for the 2023 calendar year have been estimated by the Partnership and include the management fee payable assuming all Units sold are Class A Units and all expenses incurred in connection with the Partnership's operation and administration.
+See "Fees and Expenses" - Initial Fees and Expenses" and "Fees and Expenses" - Loan Facility".

+(3) The Partnership's ongoing fees and expenses for the 2023 calendar year have been estimated by the Partnership and include the management fee payable assuming all Units sold are Class A Units and all expenses incurred in connection with the Partnership's operation and administration.
 The Partnership will fund ongoing fees and expenses from either amounts reserved from the Gross Proceeds or the proceeds of the sale of Flow-Through Shares held by the Partnership.
 The Loan Facility may also be used to fund the ongoing expenses, including the management fee.
+See "Fees and Expenses".